Ederson errors sum up Man City's sloppiness in dismal derby defeat | Goal.com

 Worryingly, it was United who had the one player capable of making things happen going forward: Bruno Fernandes.

-It was his inventive free-kick which set up Martial’s volleyed opener – even if the City’s players were furious that he took a dive to win it.
+It was his inventive free-kick which set up Martial’s volleyed opener – even if the City players were furious that he took a dive to win it.

 City could have few complaints about the final scoreline, though, as they struggled to combat United in midfield, with Fernandes’ creativity matched by the energy of Fred and Nemanja Matic behind him.